 - articulates with national and state curriculum standards

-- allows students to “experience the past” through hands-on activities at our Pithouse and Pueblo Learning Centers, which replicate Pueblo settlements during the seventh and twelfth centuries A.D.
+- allows students to “experience the past” through hands-on activities at our Pithouse and Pueblo Learning Centers, which replicate Pueblo settlements during the eighth and twelfth centuries A.D.

-- was developed in consultation with Pueblo Indians and other indigenous peoples to ensure that what we teach is accurate, respectful, and mindful of the connections between past and present
+- was developed in consultation with Pueblo People and other Indigenous peoples to ensure that what we teach is accurate, respectful, and mindful of the connections between past and present